 Our Teaching Team

-Liz Bigler is one of Georgia’s most experienced English as a Second Language instructors.
-She opened Bigler ESL in 2012 after a long career of teaching Japanese speakers of English.
-She has been married to a Japanese national for over 20 years and visits Japan frequently.
+Liz Bigler is one of Georgia’s most experienced English as a Second Language specialists.
+She has been married to a Japanese national for over 25 years and visits Japan frequently.

 Some of her professional highlights include: